ccowmu/ccawmunity/chatbot/commandcenter/eventpackage/README.md

 `eventpackage` contains the `EventPackage` class.
 This is a simple data sturcture to store information about room events together for easy function passing.

-See the official matrix documentation for more information.
+See the official [matrix API documentation](https://matrix.org/docs/spec/client_server/latest.html#events) for more information.

 ## Attributes